University of Maryland - College Park, American Studies

 |Location:||Maryland, United States|

-The Department of American Studies at the University of Maryland invites applications for a full-time, tenure-track position focused on African American and/or African Diaspora Cultural Production at the rank of Assistant Professor.
-The starting date for this position is August 15, 2014, contingent upon funding.
+The Department of American Studies at the University of Maryland invites applications for a full-time, tenure-track position focused on transnational studies at the rank of Assistant Professor.
+The starting date for this position is August 15, 2012, contingent upon funding.

-We are seeking an interdisciplinary scholar who focuses on African American and/or African Disapora cultural production and can situate her/his work within the context of one or both of our Departmental themes, cultural constructions of identity and difference and cultures of everyday life, both embracing transnational perspectives and approaches.
-We especially seek those with expertise in one or more topical directions: sound, new media/digital humanities, food, social movements, public aesthetics, queer studies.
+We are seeking an interdisciplinary scholar who focuses on transnational flows of people, products, capital, power, and ideas and can situate her/his work within the context of one or both of our Departmental themes, cultural constructions of identity and difference and cultures of everyday life.
 The successful applicant will show clear promise of a strong research record, the ability to teach undergraduate and graduate courses and advise students, and a strong commitment to interdisciplinary and collaborative research and teaching.

 |Primary Category:||American History / Studies